Guillaume Durand (journalist)

 Guillaume Durand is a French journalist, born 23 September 1952, in Boulogne-Billancourt (Hauts-de-Seine).

-Son of French artists Lucien and Nicole Durand and formerly a professor of history and geography, he was weekend newsreader and evening the weekday prime time newsreader on La Cinq (1987–1990 and 1990–1991).
+Son of French artists Lucien and Nicole Durand and formerly a professor of history and geography, he was a weekend newsreader and evening the weekday prime time newsreader on La Cinq (1987–1990 and 1990–1991).
 Host of Nulle Part Ailleurs on Canal +, he went to France 2 Esprits Libres (2006–2008), L'objet du scandale (2009).

 He hosts a talk show on Europe 1 as well as La Matinale on Radio Classique.

-He married his second wife, Diane de MacMahon (descendant of Patrice de MacMahon, 3rd President of the French Republic), he is the father of four children.
+He married his second wife, Diane de MacMahon (descendant of Patrice de MacMahon, 3rd President of the French Republic), and he is the father of four children.